edelstone/tints-and-shades-figma/README.md

 ## Overview

 Generate a complete set of tints and shades from a base color directly inside Figma.
-This plugin is the companion to the web version of the [Tint & Shade Generator](https://github.com/edelstone/tints-and-shades), bringing the same, meticulous [color-generation logic](https://github.com/edelstone/tints-and-shades?tab=readme-ov-file#calculation-method) into your design workflow.
+This plugin is the companion to the web version of the [Tint & Shade Generator](https://github.com/edelstone/tints-and-shades), bringing the same, meticulous [color-generation logic](https://github.com/edelstone/tints-and-shades?tab=readme-ov-file#calculation-method) to your design workflow.

 ## Installation